willybh11/chessGame/README.md

 	-Play 0 player and watch the AI play itself

-### note on learningResults.txt

-	This file contains the information that the AI uses to play chess
+### learningResults.txt contains the information that the AI uses to play chess.

-### this game is under GNU General Public License 3
+### this game is under GNU General Public License 3.

 ### this game was completed in the year 2037.